 Otterbein accepts credits from two and four-year institutions that are fully accredited by the appropriate regional accrediting agencies.
 Students applying for transfer to Otterbein University will receive an official evaluation of their prior college credits when official transcripts have been received from all previously attended institutions.
 Only courses in which the student has received a grade of “C-“or higher will be considered for transfer credits.

-While there is no limit to the number of credits transferred from four-year institutions, a maximum of 64 semester hours may be transferred from all two-year institutions combined.
+There is no limit to the number of credits transferred from two-year and four-year institutions.

 Will all my courses count?Transfer Credits

 Course Equivalency Guides

 Otterbein University accepts all non-remedial credits earned at any regionally accredited institution with a grade C- or better.
 Otterbein also accepts credits for military coursework listed on a military transcript with ACE recommendations.
 Credits are evaluated by the registrar in consultation with academic departments.
 Credits that do not align with specific Otterbein courses will be awarded general elective credit.
 Actual grades are not transferred and thus are not included in the Otterbein grade point average.
 If academic credentials are submitted in a non-English language, a World Education Services, Inc. (WES) course-by-course evaluation might be requried.
 Visit the WES website for details and instructions.

 Select a school name below to see a list of courses which will transfer to Otterbein University from that institution.
 Courses which are not listed have not yet been evaluated for course credit.
 Equivalency guides will be updated periodically as courses are reviewed.